 And if you don't believe me, ask Papadopoulos, who faced five years in jail.

-You know you're screwed.
+You know, you're screwed.

-That's what, you know, when I was handed the Clinton email investigation, the deputy director said to me, you know you're totally screwed, right?
+That's what, you know, when I was handed the Clinton email investigation, the deputy director said to me, you know, you're totally screwed, right?

-Well, maybe you shouldn't have been writing in May before he interviewed Clinton, and before he interviewed any of the other 17 witnesses, maybe he shouldn't have been writing the exoneration before the investigation.
+Well, maybe he shouldn't have been writing in May before he interviewed Clinton and before he interviewed any of the other 17 witnesses.

 He wasn't screwed if he did it right.

-There's no greater, bigger case, slam dunk case for obstruction of justice than Hillary Clinton, deleting subpoenaed emails and bleach bit.
+There's no greater, bigger case, slam dunk case for obstruction of justice than Hillary Clinton deleting subpoenaed emails and bleach bit.

 Now you may take out the SIM card, you know, when you throw it away so somebody doesn't recover personal emails between you and your friends.

-That that would be okay.
+That would be okay.

 Taking a hammer, destroying it, busting it up.

-I mean, that's that's pretty amazing to me.
+I mean, that's pretty amazing to me.

 If that's not obstruction of justice, I don't know what is.

-And then lying about top secret, classified special access programming information in a mom and pop shop bathroom closet for the very purpose of avoiding congressional oversight.
+And then lying about top secret, classified special access programming information in a mom-and-pop shop bathroom closet for the very purpose of avoiding congressional oversight.

-It's a kind of a slam dunk case.
+It's kind of a slam-dunk case.

-And anyway, he goes on to, but we live in a world where the president routinely attacks the FBI because he fears it's work.
+And anyway, he goes on to, but we live in a world where the president routinely attacks the FBI because he fears its work.

 No, he attacks the upper echelon of the FBI.

-A hundred million to one, rather.
+100 million to one, rather.

 So when there's bias that takes over the top levels of law enforcement with all the powers of the top level of law enforcement or intelligence, that's when we as a society are in deep trouble.